Universal Studios Japan with Babies, Toddlers, and Small Kids

 This is another one of my daughter’s favorites.
 It’s a leisurely and short boat ride that ends with a small incline and a little bit of a splash (you’re unlikely to get wet).
 Note that only two people can ride on one boat at a time.

 It’s best to get a よやくのり (Yoyakunori or Ride Reservation) ticket for this, which will give you a scheduled time to ride and cut the wait time significantly.
-You can get this through the app or at the machine to the right of the ride near Grover’s Construction Company.
+You can get this only through the machine located to the right of the ride near Grover’s Construction Company.
 Note that if you have one Yoyakunori ticket, you cannot get another one until after you have gone on the ride your ticket is for.

 For children who are 92 cm or taller when accompanied by an adult.
 Children 122 cm or taller can ride alone.